 Trauma and related psychological disorders were historically observed in the 19th century.
 The impact of trauma can vary from individual to individual.
 Similarly, the manifestation of symptoms can be varied because of interpersonal or social issues, physical or behavioral problems, symptoms of psychological disorders, and substance abuse.
-Survivors of trauma can develop a range of psychological problems which need immediate psychiatric help.
-Contrarily, some of them show effective resilience to cope with traumatic situations, and early intervention is needed for the majority of trauma victims.
+Survivors of trauma can develop a range of psychological problems that need immediate psychiatric help.
+On the other hand, some of them show good resilience to deal with traumatic situations, and most trauma victims need help right away.

-Furthermore, Crisis Intervention (CI) and CISD are important to lower the chances of morbidity of elevated risk populations.
+Furthermore, Crisis Intervention (CI) and CISD are important to lower the chances of morbidity in elevated risk populations.
 CI and CISD are required to educate the survivors about the difference between normal and trauma-related emotional reactions.
-With the help of this intervention victims of trauma could be referred for further assessment and trauma-related counseling to enhance well-being and to prevent PTSD development.
-Evidence suggested that chronic PTSD may increase the risk of self-harm and substance abuse.
+With the help of this intervention, victims of trauma could be referred for further assessment and trauma-related counseling to enhance well-being and to prevent PTSD development.
+Evidence suggests that chronic PTSD may increase the risk of self-harm and substance abuse.

 Consequently, still, health care lacks any proposed interventions.
 There is no plan to provide psychological trauma services neither security forces have any kind of such interventions.
 It is an immediate need for health care providers and policymakers to seriously consider the need or availability of interventions.
 It also required a focal organization for managing human resource development and monitoring for adequate provision of services.